 Having more than one VA loan at the same time is certainly possible, but Veterans will still need to meet the VA's occupancy requirements.

 Learn more about how to reuse your VA Loan benefit: Restoration of Entitlement: How to Reuse Your VA Loan Benefit in Full

 VA borrowers looking to move up are more commonly going to sell their current home rather than try to keep it.
 Generally, buyers don't have to worry about how much entitlement they have left in these cases.
 That's because Veterans who sell their home and pay off the mortgage in full can seek to have their full entitlement restored.

 For example, let's say you purchase a home for $225,000.
 Since the VA insures a quarter of the loan, you've likely got $56,250 of VA entitlement tied up in the property.
 Once you sell the property and the lender is made whole, you can file paperwork to get back the $56,250 of entitlement used on that first purchase.
 At that point, Veterans looking to "move up" can do so with their full entitlement intact.

 For qualified buyers, that means borrowing as much as a lender will extend without the need for a down payment.

 Remember that Veterans apply a portion of their entitlement when buying a home.
 Depending on how much is left over, it's actually possible to retain and rent out that first home and purchase again using a second VA loan.

 One of the most common examples of this is when an active service member purchases a home at one duty station and then has to PCS to another.
 But there are some unique restrictions and requirements to utilizing this leftover VA loan entitlement.

-If you're ready to take the next step and move up, let a Veterans United home loan specialist help you get clarity on VA Loan entitlement.
-You can call 855-870-8845 or get started online today.
+Ready to take the next step and move up?
+Let a VA home loan expert help you get clarity on VA Loan entitlement at 855-870-8845.